-As of March 23, 2023, there were approximately 28,025,422 shares of our common stock outstanding, and there were 1,796,843 shares of our common stock outstanding subject to outstanding awards (approximately 6.4% of our outstanding shares of our common stock, reflecting simple dilution).
-The total shares subject to awards include 1,796,843 outstanding Full Value Awards - both time-based RSUs and performance-based RSUs based on target performance (approximately 6.4% of outstanding shares).
+As of March 27, 2025, there were approximately 29,753,837 shares of our common stock outstanding, and there were 1,156,470 shares of our common stock outstanding subject to outstanding awards (approximately 3.9% of the outstanding shares of our common stock, reflecting simple dilution).
+The total shares subject to awards include 1,156,470 outstanding Full Value Awards - both time-based RSUs and performance-based RSUs based on target performance (approximately 3.4% of outstanding shares).